Patty Gurdy

-Patricia Büchler (born 1997), known professionally as Patty Gurdy, is a German hurdy-gurdy musician, singer, songwriter and vlogger.
+Patricia Büchler (born 9 March 1997), known professionally as Patty Gurdy, is a German hurdy-gurdy musician, singer, songwriter and YouTuber.

 Early life and career

-Büchler was born in 1997.
+Büchler was born on 9 March 1997.
 She lived in Düsseldorf while she studied there and graduated in 2019.
+She has some Irish ancestry.
 She earned a bachelor's degree in communication design.
 After playing the piano and other instruments for many years, she took up the hurdy-gurdy in 2014 and describes her genre as "dark folk-pop".
-She was a member of German bands Harpyie, under the stage name Io, in 2016 and Storm Seeker from 2016–2018.
+She was a member of German bands Harpyie, under the stage name Io, in 2016 and Storm Seeker during 2016–2018.
 Her 2019 festival performances included Smaabyfestivalen in Flekkefjord, Norway and Tredegar House folk festival in Newport, Wales.

 Patty released her first EP, Shapes & Patterns, on 2 March 2018.
 This included 3 original tracks and 3 cover songs.
 She released a single entitled Run on 30 August 2019.
 A second single, Oil, premiered on 13 September 2019.
 On 27 September 2019 she released her first full-length album, Pest & Power, which was composed mostly of original work.
 This album featured many guest appearances from well-known names, including Faun.
 During this time, she also wrote music for the Amazon Prime Video series Carnival Row.

 On 22 November 2019 Patty released the single Grieve No More (Extended Version), a song written for that series.
 Another EP was released on 20 November 2020, entitled Frost & Faeries and including a Christmas-themed collaboration between Patty Gurdy and Fiddler's Green, The Yule Fiddler (Christmas Time is Coming 'Round Today).
 Her cover of Bad Habits (originally by Ed Sheeran) was released on 30 October 2021.
 In addition to playing the hurdy-gurdy, she also recorded the nyckelharpa for this single.
 Another single, Universe Night & Day, premiered on 24 May 2022.
 This song was released alongside the instrumental version, Universe Night & Day (Instrumental).